11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 You can shoot anything from the ceremony reception from a distance.

-During a reception, ballroom, or banquet, and you don’t want to be in the way of the toaster, the couple of videographers that can step back, shoot with a 70 to 200.
+During a reception, ballroom, or banquet, and you don’t want to be in the way of the toaster, a couple of videographers can step back and shoot with a 70 to 200.

 It’s also a bit less intimidating, although it seems pretty intimidating, to couples, especially if you’re doing an engagement session and you’re just starting.

-You don’t want to be in their face right off the bat; rather, with a 70 to 200.
+You don’t want to be in their face immediately; instead, with a 70 to 200.

 My fifth reason for recommending the Canon 7200 f 2.8 IS is those last two letters.

-I asked for image stabilization, like inside that Catholic church or at nighttime at a dark dim-lit reception anywhere you’re going to need the extra stop of light, and even 2.8 aperture is not fast enough, so having image stabilization will be critical.
+I asked for image stabilization, like inside that Catholic church or at nighttime at a dark, dim-lit reception anywhere you’ll need the extra stop of light, and even 2.8 aperture is not fast enough, so having image stabilization will be critical.

 The quality is still excellent.

-Overall, I have no desire or interest in switching to any other brands.
+Overall, I have no desire or interest in switching to other brands.

-I’m sure they’re lovely, but canon has been amazing to me for all these years.
+I’m sure they’re lovely, but Canon has been amazing to me all these years.

 That’s why I continue to utilize them, so on that note, of course, without a doubt.